zackmeach/Down-Data/README.md

 - Python 3.10 or newer
 - Windows/macOS/Linux with Qt 6 runtime (installed automatically via PySide6)
 - Internet access the first time nflverse assets are fetched (nflreadpy caches on demand)
+- Optional: network access to Pro-Football-Reference when using the scraper helpers

 ## Installation